wbthomason/packer.nvim/README.md

   -- My plugins here
   -- use 'foo1/bar1.nvim'
   -- use 'foo2/bar2.nvim'

-  -- Automatically set up your configuration after cloning packer.nvim -- Put this at the end after all plugins if packer_bootstrap then
-    require('packer').sync()
-  end
 end)

+-- Automatically set up your configuration after cloning packer.nvim -- Put this right after packer.startup() if packer_bootstrap then require('packer').sync()
+  -- Stop sourcing init.lua further until all plugins are installed, -- then the autocmd will re-source it again return end
 ```

 You can also use the following command (with `packer` bootstrapped) to have `packer` setup your